the1lab/1lab/src/Cat/Diagram/Monad/Limits.lagda.md

 ```
 -->

-# Limits in categories of algebras
+# Limits in categories of algebras {defines="limits-in-categories-of-algebras"}

 Suppose that $\cC$ be a category, $M$ be a [monad] on $\cC$, and
 $F$ be a $\cJ$-shaped diagram of [$M$-algebras][malg] (that is, a